githubEdit

 Programmatically, tokens are defined in token standards for smart contracts.
 A token standard is a minimum interface a smart contract belonging to the standard must implement to allow tokens to be managed, owned, and traded.

-• the most common standard for fungible tokens on Ethereum is ERC-20
+• the most common standard for fungible tokens on Ethereum is ERC-20arrow-up-right

-• the most common standard for non-fungible tokens on Ethereum is ERC-721
+• the most common standard for non-fungible tokens on Ethereum is ERC-721arrow-up-right

 • there is still no commonly accepted token standard for soulbound tokens.